 (e): Estimate (f): Forecast *Fiscal year from April 1 - March 31

 - High non-price competitiveness

 - High value-added industry (new technologies, finance, chemicals, pharmaceuticals)

 - Major goods transport and trading hub (air and sea), financial centre

-- Large FDI inflows thanks to the advantageous tax regime, political stability and excellent business climate
+- Large FDI inflows thanks to the generous tax regime, political stability, and excellent business climate

-- Asia's leading exporter of capital through sovereign wealth funds
+- Major Asian exporter of capital, mostly through its sovereign wealth funds

 - Dependent on exports and imports (energy and food)

-- Vulnerable to the structural slowdown of the Chinese economy and U.S.-China geopolitical tensions
+- Vulnerable to the structural slowdown of the Chinese economy and to US-China geopolitical tensions